Scalar curvature operator for models of loop quantum gravity on a cubical graph: Regularization of the Ricci scalar

-The determinant $\dE{v}$ is regularized in terms of the volume of the cell $\Box(v)$, as shown by \Eq{V approx}.
-Since the volume is a gauge invariant observable, derivatives of the determinant can be discretized simply in terms of the volumes of neighboring cells; there is no need to invoke any parallel transport operations in order to guarantee that the resulting expressions will be gauge invariant.
+at leading order in the regularization parameter $\epsilon$.
+Since the volume is a gauge invariant observable (under the internal $SU(2)$ gauge transformations), the derivatives of $\de$ entering \Eq{qR} can be discretized as differences between volumes associated to neighboring nodes of the graph; there is no need to invoke any parallel transport operations in order to guarantee that the resulting expressions will be gauge invariant.
 Hence, the first derivative $\partial_a\de$ at $v$ is discretized as

 the pure second derivative $\partial_a^2\de$ as

 and the mixed second derivative $\partial_a\partial_b\de$ as